 The Skellig Rocks at Skellig Michael are towering sea crags rising from the Atlantic Ocean almost 12 kilometers west of the Ivereagh Peninsula in County Kerry.
 Located at the western edge of the European landmass, Skellig Michael was the chosen destination for a small group of ascetic monks who, in their pursuit of greater union with God, withdrew from civilization to this remote and inaccessible place.

 Sometime between the sixth and eighth centuries, a monastery was founded on this sheer rock giving rise to one of the most dramatic examples of the extremes of Christian monasticism.
+Skellig Michael was used as the filming location for two of the Star Wars movies, “Star Wars: The Force Awakens” (2015) and “Star Wars: The Last Jedi” (2017).
+The filming caused some challenges because of its status as a UNESCO World Heritage Site.
+It has a fragile ecosystem so conservation authorities and the production crew worked closely to ensure the filming did not have a negative influence on the island.
 Skellig Michael is also one of Ireland’s most important sites for breeding seabirds both in terms of size of colonies and diversity of species.
 In 1996 UNESCO inscribed the island of Skellig Michael onto the World Heritage List in recognition of its outstanding universal value.